Cyb10101/dev-vm-linux/usage.md

 sudo reboot
 ```

+## Documentation

-## Documentation - What can i do?
+What can i do?

-### Passwörter

-The passwords of Linux users are the same as the user names.

-* Username: root | Password: root
-* Username: user | Password: user

-The MySQL access:

-* Username: root | Password: root
+### Connect file browser to virtual machine

+The /var/www can be accessed via Windows sharing or SSH.
+This will allow you to easily develop an IDE.

-### SSHFS share - Linux configuration
+#### SSHFS share - Linux configuration

 Connect over SSH from Linux host to Linux guest.
 IP address must be adapted for the virtual machine.